-Many people considering pursuing financial compensation through an injury lawsuit may be unsure about how much compensation can really help their financial situation.
-Considering that the amount of compensation available in a case may change depending on a range of factors, a claimant may also want to know whether they could lose money for compensation through taxes.
-However, taxes aren’t collected on a majority of a person’s award when they receive compensation.
+Many people considering pursuing financial compensation through an injury lawsuit may be unsure how much compensation can help their financial situation.
+Considering that the amount of compensation available in a case may change depending on various factors, a claimant may also want to know whether they could lose money for compensation through taxes.
+However, taxes aren’t collected on most of a person’s awards when they receive compensation.
 This means that a successful case may result in a significant amount of compensation with no loss to the government for the claimant.

 Rules on Taxes with Personal Injury Compensation

-According to the federal government, compensation income isn’t treated in the same way as traditional income when it comes to taxes.
+According to the federal government, compensation income isn’t treated in the same way as traditional income regarding taxes.
 Unlike normal forms of income, financial compensation won through a personal injury lawsuit isn’t usually taxed.
 This allows anyone who wins compensation for their injuries and suffering to get the money in full.
 However, there are the following exceptions to this tax rule:

 - Interest gathered on compensation may be taxed

 - Forms of injury compensation such as slander or libel compensation may be taxed.

 - Compensation paid for lost wages may be taxed.

 Depending on your award and the compensation, this may or may not have a great effect on your award.